 Recently, however, Assamese Vaishnavas seem to be reorganising, again.
 Turning a new chapter in their 85-year-old history, they have partnered with Modi who seems to have found the perfect cipher in Sankardev for his rashtravaad (nationalism).
 He said people outside Assam feel incredulity at hearing of a man who lived five centuries ago and evoked the idea of a “Bharatvarsh”.

-Arshiya Sethi, an independent scholar and Sattriya dancer, who helped to induct Sattriya into the official list of Indian classical dances in the 1990s is sceptical about the sense in which Sankardev’s idea is being put to use again.
+Sethi, who helped to induct Sattriya into the official list of Indian classical dances in the 1990s, is sceptical about the sense in which Sankardev’s idea is being put to use again.
 She believes the religious and social reformer — newly enriched by his travels abroad — talked about the honour it was to be a part of Bharatvarsh, “but he did not evoke an idea of nationhood which did not exist at his time – he spoke as a social reformer and not as a nationalist.
 He was placing Assam’s region and culture in a larger context.”

 SSS too believes they have no place for communalism — as the Mahapurush would have liked — but without irony criticise the work of Christian missionaries in the northeast.
 Churches springing up in the Vaishnava ground-zero, Majuli, are a particularly sensitive subject.